OlamilekanJohn/Climate-Finance-Project/README.md

 ### 7.3 Expand and Standardise Country-Level Reporting

-The restriction of this analysis to OECD CRDF data — because CPI does not provide country-level breakdowns — highlights a critical data gap.
+The restriction of this analysis to OECD CRDF data because Global Landscape of Climate Finance (GLCF) data does not provide country-level breakdowns, highlights a critical data gap.
 A standardised, mandatory country-level climate finance reporting framework would enable more rigorous accountability and research.
 The UNFCCC Biennial Transparency Reports are a step in this direction but remain inconsistently implemented.

 ### 7.4 Use Swiss Re Catastrophe Data to Supplement EM-DAT